Quick Answer

 Does my homeowners insurance cover my RV?

-Standard homeowners insurance policies do not cover motorized RVs.
-Homeowners insurance may provide limited coverage for a non-motorized towable camper while it is on your property, but once you drive your RV off your property or use it on the road, a dedicated RV insurance policy is necessary for proper protection.
+No. Standard homeowners insurance does not cover motorized RVs.
+A homeowners policy may extend limited coverage to a non-motorized towable camper while it sits on your property, but once a motorhome leaves the driveway, a dedicated RV policy is required for proper protection.

 What is full-timer RV insurance and who needs it?

-Full-timer RV insurance is a specialized policy for people who live in their RV as a primary residence.
-It combines features of traditional RV insurance with elements of homeowners insurance — including liability coverage while parked, personal property protection, and loss-of-use coverage.
-If you spend more than six months per year living in your RV, most insurance professionals recommend upgrading to a full-timer policy rather than relying on a standard recreational RV policy.
+Full-timer coverage is designed for people who live in their RV as a primary residence.
+It blends standard RV protection with elements typically found in a homeowners policy, including liability coverage while parked, personal property protection, and loss-of-use coverage.
+Most insurance professionals recommend upgrading to a full-timer policy if you spend more than six months per year living in your RV rather than relying on a recreational-use policy that was not designed for that scenario.

 Can I add my RV to my existing car insurance policy?

-In some cases, yes — certain insurers allow you to add a smaller RV or camper van to an existing auto insurance policy as a named vehicle.
-However, this approach typically provides only basic liability and collision coverage and will not include RV-specific protections like contents coverage or vacation liability.
-For larger Class A or Class B motorhomes, a standalone RV policy is almost always the better option.
+Sometimes, yes.
+Certain insurers allow a smaller RV or camper van to be added to an existing auto policy as a named vehicle.
+That approach usually covers only basic liability and collision, though, and skips the RV-specific protections that matter most, contents coverage, vacation liability, and full-timer provisions.
+For Class A or larger Class C motorhomes, a standalone policy is almost always the better fit.

-Comprehensive RV insurance covers damage to your vehicle that occurs outside of a collision — including fire, theft, vandalism, falling objects, weather events such as hail or floods, and animal strikes such as hitting a deer.
-If you are financing your RV, your lender will typically require comprehensive coverage for the life of the loan, similar to how auto lenders require full coverage on financed cars.
+Property damage coverage handles losses to your vehicle that occur outside a collision, fire, theft, vandalism, falling objects, weather events such as hail or flooding, and animal strikes like hitting a deer on the highway.
+If you are financing your RV, your lender will typically require this coverage for the life of the loan, the same way auto lenders require full coverage on financed cars.

 Does my credit score affect my RV insurance rate?

-In many states, insurers are permitted to use a credit-based insurance score as a factor in determining your premium.
-A higher FICO Score generally correlates with lower insurance rates, while a lower score may result in higher premiums.
-A handful of states — including California, Hawaii, and Massachusetts — prohibit the use of credit scores in auto and RV insurance pricing.
-The National Association of Insurance Commissioners (NAIC) provides state-by-state guidance on this practice.
+In many states, yes.
+Insurers are permitted to use a credit-based insurance score as a pricing factor, and a higher FICO Score generally correlates with lower premiums.
+A handful of states, including California, Hawaii, and Massachusetts, prohibit the use of credit scores in auto and RV insurance pricing.
+The National Association of Insurance Commissioners (NAIC) provides state-by-state guidance on where the practice is and is not allowed.

 What is vacation liability coverage on an RV policy?

-Vacation liability coverage protects you if someone is injured at your campsite or around your parked RV — for example, if a visitor trips and falls near your vehicle at an RV park.
-This type of liability coverage only applies when the RV is stationary and being used as a temporary residence, not while it is being driven.
-It is a relatively affordable add-on that can protect you from potentially significant personal injury claims.
+Vacation liability protects you if someone is injured at your campsite or around your parked RV, for example, a visitor who trips and falls near your vehicle at an RV park.
+This coverage applies only when the RV is stationary and in use as a temporary residence, not while it is being driven.
+It is a relatively low-cost add-on that can protect you from significant personal injury claims at campgrounds and RV parks.

 Sources